 The HRegionServer manages the data in its StoreFiles as directed by the HMaster.
 Generally, one HRegionServer runs per node in the cluster.
 Running multiple HRegionServers on the same system can be useful for testing in pseudo-distributed mode.
 The local-regionservers.sh command allows you to run multiple RegionServers.
-It works in a similar way to the local-master-backup.sh command, in that each parameter you provide represents the port offset for an instance.
+It works in a similar way to the localmaster-backup.sh command, in that each parameter you provide represents the port offset for an instance.
 Each RegionServer requires two ports, and the default ports are 16020 and 16030.
-However, the base ports for additional RegionServers are not the default ports since the default ports are 16200 and 16300 instead.
-You can run 99 additional RegionServers that are not a HMaster or backup HMaster, on a server.
-The following command starts four additional RegionServers, running on sequential ports starting at 16202/16302 (base ports 16200/16300 plus 2).
+Since HBase version 1.1.0, HMaster doesn't use region server ports, this leaves 10 ports (16020 to 16029 and 16030 to 16039) to be used for RegionServers.
+For supporting additional environment variables HBASE RS BASE PORT RegionServers, set and HBASE_RS_INFO_BASE_PORT to appropriate values before running script regionservers.sh. e.g. With values 16200 and 16300 for base ports, 99 additional RegionServers can be supported, on a server.
+The following command starts four additional RegionServers, running on sequential ports starting at 16022/16032 (base ports 16020/16030 plus 2).

+'''

-\$.bin/local-regionservers.sh start 2 3 4 5
+$ .bin/local-regionservers.sh start 2 3 4 5

+'''